Tim Bray: JSON

 Bray worked with the IETF JSON Working Group in 2013 and 2014, serving as editor of RFC 7159, a specification of the JSON Data Interchange Format which revised RFC 4627 and highlighted interoperability best practices, released in March 2014.
 He also edited RFC 8259, a further revision of JSON.

 Software

 Bray has written software applications, including Bonnie which was the inspiration for Bonnie++, a Unix file system benchmarking tool; Lark, the first XML processor; and APE, the Atom Protocol Exerciser.

 Environmentalism

 Starting in 2018, Bray became visible as an environmentalist in the context of the Trans Mountain Pipeline dispute.
 On April 18, 2018, he was arrested for contempt of court at a demonstration at the Trans Mountain site in Burnaby, Canada.
 He also participated in an open letter from business leaders to the British Columbia government and was subsequently a public voice against the project.
 In 2019, Bray was the only VP-level Amazon employee to sign a letter to Amazon shareholders calling for a stop to Amazon Web Services' support for oil extraction.

+In 2024 Bray co-edited a book titled Standing On High Ground, a collection of personal stories of individuals who were arrested while protesting the Trans Mountain pipeline expansion.